 SODALITE will produce several tangible results:

-- design and programming model for full-stack application and infrastructure descriptions, using abstraction library;
+- A design and programming model for both full-stack applications and infrastructures based on the abstraction library.

-- deployment framework, enabling static optimisation of the so-abstracted applications onto specific infrastructures
+- A deployment framework that enables the static optimization of abstracted applications onto specific infrastructure.

 - Automated static and run-time optimization and management of applications.